grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 ## Component health

-`prometheus.operator.podmonitors` is reported as unhealthy if any of its critical components fails during initialization (discovery manager, informers).
+`prometheus.operator.podmonitors` is reported as unhealthy when given an invalid configuration, Prometheus components fail to initialize, or the connection to the Kubernetes API could not be established properly.

 ## Debug information